ARTWORK BY USMC COMBAT ARTIST RICHARD JOHNSON

 Marine Corps Combat Art Program

 Honor, courage, and commitment are the basic principles embraced by all Marines.
 Along with a dose of gritty realism, those principles are reflected in the combat art collection.
-Brigadier General Denig’s simple guidance--“Go to war, do art.”—still applies today.
-Talented active duty Marines, Reservists, and civilian artists document Marine Corps life on the battlefront and while training for battle, during humanitarian missions, and on the home front.
-The collection’s strength rests on the authentic and unvarnished focus these works have on the human condition under the most trying of circumstances.
+Brigadier General Denig’s simple guidance—“Go to war, do art.”—still applies today.
+Talented active duty Marines, Reservists, and civilian artists document Marine Corps life on the battlefield and while training for battle, during humanitarian missions, and on the home front.
+The collection’s strength rests on the authentic and unvarnished focus these works reflect of the human condition under the most trying of circumstances.

 USMC Combat Artists